vessels-tech/4pbot-report/hugo_site/content/report/02_background.md

 ## What is 4PBot -
 _I don't actually think this section belongs here._
-_Instead I think we should write a little summary about the background in 2-3 sentences_
+_TODO: Instead I think we should write a little summary about the background in 2-3 sentences_

 4Pbot is a chatbot for Filipinos on the nation's social welfare program, Pantawid Pamilyang Pilipino Program, or 4Ps.
 4Pbot _todo: finish little summary_